Zoom sued for overstating, not disclosing privacy, security flaws

 Tweets about this

-iStrat RT @ReutersTech: Zoom sued for overstating, not disclosing privacy, security flaws https://t.co/EHhxmIOk5h https://t.co/u0KgtZDQCm 4 minutes ago

-𝘾𝙝𝙖𝙧𝙡𝙚𝙨𝙩𝙤𝙣 𝘾𝙝𝙚𝙬 RT @tech360tv: Zoom sued for overstating, not disclosing privacy, security flaws https://t.co/JUq5cSzBgY 6 minutes ago
+MediaDusk Zoom Sued for Overstating Privacy Standards, Not Disclosing Security Flaws https://t.co/JzhaQlyL1o https://t.co/Umxm8K6ecO 9 seconds ago

+ricardo pinero RT @Reuters: Zoom was slapped with a class action suit by one of its shareholders, accusing the video-conferencing app of overstating its p… 22 seconds ago

-Intan A. RT @ChannelNewsAsia: Zoom sued for overstating, not disclosing privacy, security flaws https://t.co/JVBd3nIRli https://t.co/TN9VCIkmEe 8 minutes ago
+Bert Bonkowski RT @Reuters: Zoom sued for overstating, not disclosing privacy, security flaws https://t.co/K5Eezi5nIP https://t.co/76adSfowjy 32 seconds ago

-tech360tv Zoom sued for overstating, not disclosing privacy, security flaws https://t.co/JUq5cSzBgY 11 minutes ago

-Jacky W. Zoom sued for overstating, not disclosing privacy, security flaws https://t.co/RefYNzH0BX 14 minutes ago

-Reuters Tech News Zoom sued for overstating, not disclosing privacy, security flaws https://t.co/EHhxmIOk5h https://t.co/u0KgtZDQCm 15 minutes ago
+Shinta 【シンタ】 Zoom sued for overstating, not disclosing privacy, security flaws https://t.co/WkJQyfd7zc 2 minutes ago